How to Budget & Shop for a Lender

 - Two months of complete bank statements for accounts, including savings, checking, stocks, etc. — every page, not just the summary

 - Your most recent quarterly 401k statement and/or other retirement accounts

 - A letter of explanation on any negative credit (if applicable)

 - A mortgage statement for your current home and any additional properties

 - An estimated contract for your new timber frame home plan to justify the amount you want to borrow

 - A contract for the land on which you intend to build

 - A 20% down payment for conservative lenders; others will allow as low as 5%

-With this information, lenders will look at your income-to-debt ratio, any large or unusual deposits, as per The Patriot Act, and your work history to help them determine your ability to repay the loan.
+With this information, lenders will look at your income-to-debt ratio, any large or unusual deposits, and your work history to help them determine your ability to repay the loan.